hoondy/MotifTools/README.md

 # MotifTools
-A collection of python tools to evaluate variant D-score (motif-breaking or motif-gaining power) on TF motif
+A collection of python tools to evaluate a variant D-score (motif-breaking or motif-gaining power) on TF motif

 ## Dependencies

-* Python 2.6 or higher (tested with Python 2.7.12)
+* Python 2.6 or higher (tested on Python 2.7.12)
 * BioPython 1.66 or higher
 * NumPy
 * BedTools
+* (optional) vcftools
+* (optional) HTSlib

 ## Config

 1. Make a copy of config.ini from config-sample.ini
 2. Specify path to bedtools
 3. Specify path to JASPAR database pfm file (i.e., JASPAR TF profiles, 2016 core non-redundant vertebrates, can be downloaded [here](http://jaspar.genereg.net/html/DOWNLOAD/JASPAR_CORE/pfm/nonredundant/pfm_vertebrates.txt))
+4. C_PRECISION tells how many digits to preserve when calculating P-value
+5. C_PSEUDOCOUNTS is added to PFM to avoid division by zero
+6. C_PVAL_THRESHOLD is P-value threshold for reporting TF motif significance on either reference or alternate genome.
+For example, suppose C_PVAL_THRESHOLD is 0.0001 and there is a variant that causes TF motif P-value to change from 0.001 to 0.1.
+Although it has D-score of 20, it does not get reported because neither TF motif on reference genome nor on alternate genome is significant.
+If a TF motif has P-value of 0.001 on reference genome and if a variant makes a TF motif to have P-value of 0.0001, it will be reported with D-score of -10.

 ## Inputs